GastonZalba/ol-dji-geozones/README.md

 ## TODO

-- Add test to checks inexpected changes on the API response.
+- Add test to check inexpected changes on the API response.

 ## License